This policy applies to business that meet the following criteria.

 Compliance timelines

-• September 2023: The final TNFD recommendations were issued.
+• September 2023: TNFD final recommendations published.

 Disclosure requirements